ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 Similarly, they also tend to appear later through the life of IT projects, once the scope become clearer.

 With them you should be able to obtain a definitive answer to the question: "Is my system in a working state so that it can be deployed?"
-In that regard, data science systems make no exceptions; this is where you will be able to plug in your database, buckets and APIs.
+In that regard, data science systems make no exceptions.
+This is where you will be able to plug in your database, buckets and APIs.

 In ML workflows, the automated evaluation of a model's performance, comparison with a previously deployed model can usually be a good approach for acceptance testing.
 However the scope of this question is so large that tons of books have been written on the subject, and sadly, this blog has very little to offer in comparison (especially on the politically correct side of things...).